Chart Color Schemes

 Cultural Diversity

-Alderley's population shows above-average cultural diversity, with 20.7% born overseas and 11.4% speaking a language other than English at home.
-Christianity is the predominant religion in Alderley, accounting for 46.7% of its population.
-Hinduism stands out as overrepresented, comprising 2.1%, compared to None% across Greater Brisbane.
+Alderley's cultural diversity was found to be above average, with 20.7% of its population born overseas and 11.4% speaking a language other than English at home.
+The predominant religion in Alderley is Christianity, accounting for 46.7% of the population.
+However, Hinduism is notably overrepresented, comprising 2.1% compared to None% across Greater Brisbane.

 The top three ancestry groups are English (27.6%), Australian (23.4%), and Irish (11.7%).
 Notably, Welsh (0.9%) Scottish (9.6%) and French (0.7%) ethnicities are overrepresented in Alderley compared to None% regionally.